m-francis/m-francis.github.io/README.md

 bundle exec jekyll serve --livereload
 ```

-By default it servers on loopback.
+By default it serves on loopback.
 To make it accessible from your IP on other devices:

 ```
 bundle exec jekyll serve --livereload -H 0.0.0.0